pablogs9/husarnet-docs/docs/begin-linux.md

 More resources:
 - [Husarnet Client manual page](/docs/manual-client) to read more about Husarnet Client app you just installed.
-- [Husarnet Dashboard manual page](/docs/manual-dashboard) to read more how you can manage your networks in an easy way,
+- [Husarnet Dashboard manual page](/docs/manual-dashboard) to read more about how you can manage your networks in an easy way.
-- [Husarnet Hackster profile](https://hackster.io/husarnet/projects) containing a simple projects that might inspire you how you can use Husarnet or just for fun.
+- [Husarnet Hackster profile](https://hackster.io/husarnet/projects) containing a simple projects that might inspire you.